codee-com/open-catalog/Checks/PWR070/README.md

 programmers are required to manually pass array properties as additional arguments.
 This practice limits the compiler's ability to perform compatibility checks, increasing the risk of difficult-to-diagnose runtime bugs.
-Additionally, these types of arrays can result in suboptimal performance compared to assumed-shape arrays.

 ### Actions

-To improve both code safety and performance, transform explicit-shape and assumed-size array dummy arguments to assumed-shape form.
+To improve code safety, transform explicit-shape and assumed-size array dummy arguments to assumed-shape form.

 ### Relevance

 Fortran supports various methods for passing allocated arrays to procedures.
-Typically, assumed-shape arrays should be preferred over explicit-shape and assumed-size arrays, as they provide equivalent functionality while being safer and more efficient:
+Typically, assumed-shape arrays should be preferred over explicit-shape and assumed-size arrays, as they provide equivalent functionality while being
+safer:

-- **Assumed-shape arrays** are simply declared with a colon for each dimension;
-    e.g., `real :: arr(:)`, `real :: arr(:, :)`.
+- **Assumed-shape arrays** are declared with a colon for each dimension; e.g., `real :: arr(:)`, `real :: arr(:, :)`.
 They offer several benefits:
   - Compile-time checks for the compatibility of the passed array's rank.
   - Automatic deduction of the size of each dimension from the passed array, accessible via `shape(arr)` and `size(arr, dim)`.

-- **Explicit-shape and assumed-size arrays** require manual specification of dimension sizes as separate arguments, increasing the likelihood of errors:
+- **Explicit-shape and assumed-size arrays** require manual specification of dimension sizes, often as separate arguments, increasing the likelihood of
+  errors:
   - Explicit-shape arrays specify the size of all dimensions; e.g., `real ::
     arr(i, j)`.
   - Assumed-size arrays leave the size of the last dimension unspecified; e.g.,